AhmadHatziq/cyber-security-modular-master-projects/Email Spam Filtering Project/README.md

 ## Report <a name="Report"></a>

-To view the full report, please click [here]().
+To view the full report, please click [here](https://github.com/AhmadHatziq/cyber-security-modular-master-projects/blob/main/Email%20Spam%20Filtering%20Project/Report.pdf).

 ## Folder Contents <a name="folder"></a>

 The directory of the folder is as follows:
+* /code
-* Dark Web Analysis.ipynb - Jupyter notebook used for the analysis of both datasets.
+	* Correlation Analysis & Machine Learning.ipynb - Contains the analysis of results from the rspam and spam_assassin csv files.
+	* generate_rspam_scores.py - Used to generate rspamd_results.csv
+	* generate_spam_assassin_scores.py - Used to generate spam_assassin_results.csv
+* /csvs - Contains the data generated ie headers present in the test email, classification score and result, true labels.
+	* rspamd_results.csv
+	* spam_assassin_results.csv
 * README.md - This file.
-* Report.pdf - Final report for this dark web data analytics project.
+* Report.pdf - Report for the project.